-A nostalgic vintage beach towel that you used in the eighties and it now has retro chic but it’s packed away somewhere?
+- A nostalgic vintage beach towel that has retro chic but it’s packed away somewhere?

 It would be nice to use that fancy crockery set when I have a dinner party Saturday, but it is in a high cupboard packed in tissue paper.
 It is difficult to get at, and probably dusty, so maybe I’ll just get out the trusty Ikea kit as usual…